MoKITUL-FH-Erfurt/moira/README.md

 Originally designed for internal use, we are now making the code publicly available to foster further development within the community and inspire others.

+## 🚧 Naming

+We originally launched the project as MoKITUL.
+Problems arised as both the research project and this byproduct were hard to differentiate.
+To get around this we renamed the application to MoIRA.
+Beware that some of the plugins might still be called Mokitul_Block_Plugin or similar.
+This will be changed in the future.

 ## ⚠️ Disclaimer

 This project is a by-product of our research and is not intended for productive Moodle installations.